DBMS > GraphDB

 Metadata enrichment and management, linked open data publishing, semantic inferencing at scale, enterprise semantic search applications and data warehousing.

-BBC, Press Association, Financial Times, DK, Euromoney, AstraZeneca, The British Museum, Getty Trust, UK Parliament, Raytheon, Korea Telecom, Springer Nature, Elsevier, Oxford University Press, Wiley, and many others
+BBC, Press Association, Financial Times, DK, Euromoney, The British Museum, Getty Trust, UK Parliament, Raytheon, Korea Telecom, Springer Nature, Elsevier, Oxford University Press, Wiley, S&P Global Platts, and many others

-GraphDB is the most utilized semantic triplestore for mission critical enterprise deployments.
-Heavy duty, high-availability, robust and scalable it fits perfectly in any enterprise infrastructure when stability and predictability is key.
+GraphDB is the most utilized semantic triplestore for mission-critical enterprise deployments.
+Heavy-duty, high-availability, robust and scalable it fits perfectly in any enterprise infrastructure when stability and predictability are key.

 |Licensing and pricing models|

 GraphDB-Free is free to use.
 SE and Enterprise are licensed per CPU-Core used.
-Perpetual, cloud and annual subscription models are available.
+Perpetual and annual subscription models are available.

-We invite representatives of 3rd party vendors to contact us for presenting information about their offerings here.
+We invite representatives of vendors of related products to contact us for presenting information about their offerings here.

 |GraphDB former name: OWLIM|